urbit/urbit.org-reloaded/content/operations.md

 Syntax: `;set timezone [+/-][hours]`

-Adjust the display of the timestamps to a specific timezone.
+Adjust the display of timestamps to a specific timezone.
 Relative to UTC.

 #### Sound Notification On